altocodenl/tagaway/readme.md

    - ms-upload-resize900: total ms for 900 resize operation in POST /upload
    - ms-upload-s3:        total ms for S3 upload in POST /upload (no longer in use after S3 uploads are done in the background)
    - ms-upload-db:        total ms for info storage & DB processing in POST /upload
+   - ms-video-convert:    total ms for non-mp4 to mp4 video conversion
+   - ms-video-convert:FORMAT:  total ms for non-mp4 (with format FORMAT, where format is `mov|avi|3gp`) to mp4 video conversion

 ### Redis structure